LiteLDev/liteloaderbds-documentation/README.md

 You should modify the texts in different languages AT THE SAME TIME.
 Please firstly fork this repository and then create a pull request!

+If you are opening a pull request, please make sure that you are merging into branch `develop` rather than `main`!